We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best electric toothbrush for younger kids

-This toothbrush is a great option for babies and toddlers, as its small head and soft nylon bristles are designed with gentle teeth and gum cleaning in mind.
+This toothbrush is a great option for toddlers, as its small head and soft nylon bristles are designed with gentle teeth and gum cleaning in mind.
 It’s also equipped with a 2-minute self-timer that pulses every 30 seconds to indicate when it’s time to focus on another area.

 As an added bonus, the brightly colored brush handle and LED light help to make tooth-brushing more fun and less intimidating for your child.
 Plus, many parents note that the light is incredibly helpful for seeing what’s happening in their child’s mouth.